Affiliate Marketing: What Are The Pros And Cons?

 Related Post: What Is Affiliate Marketing About?

 All you really need to start, is a blog or website.

-Useful post: choosing a niche, passion or profit.
+Advice on niches: choosing a niche, passion or profit.

 But there are bloggers who started without narrowly defined niches and still make decent money blogging, it may just have taken a bit longer.

 To make money from affiliate marketing, you first need an audience.
 You need people interested what you’re writing about – but there are ways you could make money from a majority of interests.